AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 variables or constants whose only purpose is to serve in assertions are a common occurrence.
-Most of the time, these variables are used to store previous values of variables or expressions to which we want to refer in our assumptions.
+Most of the time, these variables are used to store previous values of variables or expressions to which we want to refer in assertions.
 They are especially useful to refer to initial values of parameters and expressions which cannot be accessed using the :ada:`'Old` attribute outside of the subprogram's postcondition.